About Turkish Food

 an epicurean pleasure without sending you to the ATM machine for emergency cash.
 The Sirkeci Group created several restaurants in the heart of the Old City each focused on a different type of Turkish cuisine in impressive atmospheres, most of them on the roof of their hotels with views of the city and the sea.
 "Sirkeci Group Restaurants have undertaken certain responsibilities in parallel to the social development and revision movements going on in the Sirkeci area and is continuing to participate

 actively in projects designed for the Group and for the district.
 The Group prefers to describe itself as "a group in love with Sirkeci" and aims at stressing the fact that status quo was only obtained as a result of value oriented struggles and to note the work accomplished in the area."
 In other words they have taken responsibility to improve the quality of the neighborhood by opening very good restaurants.

-Neyzade focuses on serving delicious dishes from seven regions of Turkey and having eaten there I can highly recommend it, especially to couples looking for a romantic
+Neyzade focuses on serving delicious dishes from seven regions of Turkey and having eaten there I can highly recommend it, especially to couples looking for

 evening.
 It was the best meal of the trip and though it seemed like the kind of place that would cost an